 The worst press release has got to be the one with grammatical mistakes and spelling errors.
 Your release has to be flawless.

 Once a journalist begins to read it and realizes they’re struggling to understand it, their mind totally shuts off.
 You do not want that.
+In order to avoid this, it’s best to get a skilled copyeditor to look through your press release before you send it out.

 You can get quotes from your employees, or existing clients.
 Those quotes should emphasise the story, its uniqueness and why people should care about your product in very simple terms.

 Since a press release can’t be too long, you might be looking to add some more information but have to leave it out to avoid boring people with your long story.
-In this case, provide links to important resources such as a benefits page or product media kit.
+In this case, you can provide links to important resources such as a benefits page or product media kit.

 - Identify the target press and media that might be interested.